-Accommodations (for classroom) Any changes to instructional strategies, assessment procedures, materials, resources, facilities or equipment.
-Assessment data Augmentative communication Technology designed to enhance communication.
+Accommodations (for classroom) Any changes to instructional strategies, assessment procedures, materials, resources, facilities, or equipment.
+Assessment data Diagnostic assessment data used to determine special education programming and services.
+Augmentative and Alternative Communication (AAC) Used to supplement or replace speech.
+AAC systems may include sign language, letter or communication boards/books, small message cards, basic or complex electronic devices, and mainstream tablets with communication apps.
 Brailler A machine used to produce braille-a system of writing and printing for persons with vision loss which uses raised points or dots.
-Current documentation Current documentation refers to assessment data from specialists, including educational assessments; medical/health assessments such as vision, hearing, physical, neurological; speech and language assessments; occupational therapy, physiotherapy, behavioural, psychological or psychiatric assessments.
+Current documentation Current documentation refers to assessment data from specialists, including educational assessments; medical/health assessments such as vision, hearing, physical, neurological; speech and language assessments; occupational therapy, physiotherapy, behavioural, psychological, or psychiatric assessments.
 Current assessment data/documentation is generally considered to be data that has been collected within the last two or three years.
 Frequency modulation (FM) system An amplification system that is worn by the student with hearing loss.
-The speaker/ teacher wears a microphone and the speaker's voice is transmitted to a receiver which is directed into the student's hearing aids.
+The speaker/teacher wears a microphone and the speaker's voice is transmitted to a receiver which is directed into the student's hearing aids.
 Functional assessment Includes both formal (some objective data such as a standardized behavioural checklist) and anecdotal and/or direct observations.
-In addition to a description of clinically relevant behaviour, the assessment should provide information on the student's functioning in the school environment in such areas as: • social functioning • organization/independent work skills related to both academic and non-academic tasks • life skills • safety and support needs Sound field amplification system An amplification system that allows all students to hear equally well no matter where they are located in the classroom.
+The assessment should provide information on the student's functioning in the school environment in such areas as: social interaction; communication; behavior; life skills; safety and support needs; and other learning considerations.
+Classroom Audio Distribution System An amplification system that allows all students to hear equally well no matter where they are located in the classroom.
 The system consists of a wireless microphone used by a speaker, with the voice being amplified within the room.
+Qualified Professional An individual who has expertise and training in specialized assessments, interpreting results and providing program recommendations to those involved in a child/student's programming.
+They should also be in good standing with their professional association.